-This course provides in-depth study of the marketing environment, key drivers and forces that are changing the marketing landscape.
-The course explores and analyses how marketing activities impact organisational operations in a competitive and complex environment.
-The course is concerned with providing marketing frameworks and in-depth analysis of various concepts, theories, and models that are used to identify, analyse, and solve marketing problems.
-This course will emphasise strategic issues such as how can a firm choose its industrial activity?
-What are the competitive marketing advantages of the firm, and how to sustain them?
+This course provides an in-depth study of the marketing environment, key drivers and forces that are changing the marketing landscape.
+The course explores and analyzes how marketing activities impact on organizational operations in a competitive and complex environment.
+The course is concerned with the provision of marketing frameworks and in-depth analysis of a variety of concepts, theories, and models that are used to identify, analyze, and solve marketing problems.
+This course will emphasize strategic issues such as: How can a firm choose its own industrial activity?
+What is the marketing competitive advantages of the firm, and how to sustain them?
 How can the firm distribute its products and services/ how will the company allocate marketing resources?
-What are the marketing threats facing companies, and what are the opportunities that firms enjoy?
+What are the marketing threats facing companies and what are the opportunities that firms enjoy?
 What are the strategic marketing alternatives?
+(Prerequisite: None)